afelix-95/ml-sentiment-cloud-deploy/README.md

 ## Pipeline Workflow

-The pipeline is defined in `azureml-job.yml` and executed via `train-bert.yml` in GitHub Actions.
+The pipeline is defined in `azureml-job.yml` and executed via `train-distilbert.yml` in GitHub Actions.
 Steps include:

 1. **Data Ingestion**: Downloads IMDb dataset from Kaggle and uploads to Azure ML datastore.
-2. **Preprocessing**: Cleans reviews, tokenizes using BERT tokenizer, and saves as a Hugging Face dataset.
+2. **Preprocessing**: Cleans reviews, tokenizes using DistilBERT tokenizer, and saves as a Hugging Face dataset.
-3. **Training**: Fine-tunes BERT for binary classification (positive/negative) on a GPU cluster.
+3. **Training**: Fine-tunes DistilBERT for binary classification (positive/negative) on a GPU cluster.
 4. **Model Registration**: Registers the trained model in Azure ML.

 ### Triggering the Pipeline